slebok/slebok/stories/prolog-fj-tapl/main.md

 ![TAPL Fig. 19-4](TAPL%20Fig.%2019-4.png "Typing")

 They make use of the auxiliary definitions provided by Fig. 19-2 (see above).

+1. The environment is lean: It is comprised of the formals of a method, plus the variable *this*.
+The program, i.e., the environment for class (or type), field and method lookup, is implicit. (%CHECKME: how is this required for typing?)

 The typing rules